What’s the best processor for a trading computer?

 So, what can we learn overall from these CPU tests?

-For raw performance for software that isn’t multi-threaded (most web apps and the majority of desktop based software) then the 8700K is the best option.
+For raw performance for software that isn’t multi-threaded (most web apps and the majority of desktop based trading software) then the 9700K and the 9900K are the strongest options.

 2D and 3D Graphics Tests